maratumba/maratumba.github.io/content/articles/technical-debt-in-seismology.md

 ---
+public: true
-slug: basic-seismology-tools-need-modernization
+slug: technical-debt-in-seismology
-title: Seismology Tools Are Ancient, They Need Modernization
+title: The Technical Debt in Seismology
 tags: science, seismology, opinion
 image: old-computer.jpg
 description: Most basic tools in seismology are written in the 90s, modernization of these would lower the barrier for multi-disciplenary scientists and curious people